 Maybe you are wondering….but where are the Jnats!
 They are to follow, but first I grind the bevel.
-I begin work on the bevel with a rough stone because removing the marks from ura-dashi takes some effort, and the areas tapped out are now showing as low spots on the bevel.
+I begin work on the bevel with a rough stone.
+Removing the marks formed by ura-dashi takes some effort.

 The bevel is hardly flat at this point, mostly because the low grit synthetic stones, while fast cutters, go out of flat very quickly.
 So rather than continue with synthetics I move to oil stones to make the bevel very flat.
 Oil stones retain their flatness very well, even in low grits and so for a blade where flatness is critical they certainly shine.

 It’s critical to keep an eye out for inconsistencies, to highlight low spots I change the direction in which I’m honing.
-I change it just enough so that the scratch pattern of each stone is able to be distinguished from the prior grit.
+I change the angle enough with each grit so that the scratch pattern of each stone is distinguishable.
 In the photo below, I’m pointing out a section which is low.

 Next I work up through to a soft Arkansas stone.
 The finish on the bevel is quite nice at this point.

-Finally I can move onto the Jnats, the Tsushima stone dishes with relative ease, so I start with the Yaginoshima asagi which is a stone that does not dish easily, then move onto the Shinden suita and finally the Nakayama asagi.
+Finally I can move onto the Jnats.
+Starting with the Yaginoshima asagi which is a stone that does not dish easily, then move onto the Shinden suita and finally the Nakayama asagi.
 I repeat this same series on the ura.

 I check for flatness with a straight edge in both directions.